fox3000foxy/weights.gg-api/README.md

 -   **Error Handling:** Implements robust error handling and logging.
 -   **Health Check:** Provides a health check endpoint to monitor the bot's status.

+## Warning

+⚠️ Images expire within 6 hours.
+Please download them if you intend to keep them.

 ## Endpoints

 -   `/health`: Checks if the server is running.